Transformation

 P.O.W.E.R.N.A.V.I.™ Keyboard: 90 Keys

-To drive successful transformations in organizations, a comprehensive approach is needed that blends strategic thinking, leadership, and emotional intelligence.
-We have summarized our experiences of transforming organizations since 2012 in the P.O.W.E.R.N.A.V.I.™ Keyboard.
+Our experience in transforming organizations is captured in the P.O.W.E.R.N.A.V.I.™ Keyboard.
 It is a tool for genuine transformation that demonstrates how change succeeds by contributing to all relevant change dimensions (see Change Cube).

 Potentials